timholy/SnoopCompile.jl/docs/src/snoopc.md

 `@snoopc` has the advantage of working on any modern version of Julia.
 It "snoops" on the code-generation phase of compilation (the 'c' is a reference to code-generation).
-Note that while native code is not cached, it nevertheless reveals which methods are being compiled.

 Note that unlike `@snoopi`, `@snoopc` will generate all methods, not just the top-level methods that trigger compilation.